docker/docs/get-started/kube-deploy.md

 All containers in Kubernetes are scheduled as _pods_, which are groups of co-located containers that share some resources.
 Furthermore, in a realistic application we almost never create individual pods; instead, most of our workloads are scheduled as _deployments_, which are scalable groups of pods maintained automatically by Kubernetes.
 Lastly, all Kubernetes objects can and should be described in manifests called _Kubernetes YAML_ files.
 These YAML files describe all the components and configurations of your Kubernetes app, and can be used to easily create and destroy your app in any Kubernetes environment.

 1. You already wrote a very basic Kubernetes YAML file in the Orchestration overview part of this tutorial.
-Now, let's write a slightly more sophisticated YAML file to run and manage our bulletin board.
+Now, let's write a slightly more sophisticated YAML file to run and manage our Todo app, the container `getting-started` image created in [Part 2](02_our_app.md) of the Quickstart tutorial.
 Place the following in a file called `bb.yaml`:

     ```yaml
     apiVersion: apps/v1